siavash9000/famousfaces/README.md

 ### Use your own images

 You want to use your own images?
-Just add as them as jpeg files to celebritydata/images, delete all files in celebritydata/embeddings.
+Just add as them as jpeg files to celebritydata/images.
 To create new embeddings run
 ```
 docker-compose -f build-embeddings.yml up